Disability Law Organization

 Furthermore, guest speakers from the public and private sectors will provide participants in the organization the benefit of staying informed on current developments and assist those who want to practice in the disability law field with important contacts in the marketplace.

 If you have any questions about the Disability Law Organization or need more information about participating, please feel free to contact either co-faculty advisor for more information.
-If you require accommodations, or have any questions about receiving accommodations, please contact Daniel Lacy, Director of Disability Accommodations, at email@example.com or 312.427.2737 ext.
+If you require accommodations, or have any questions about receiving accommodations, please contact Melinda Moore, Disability Accommodations Coordinator, at email@example.com or 312.427.2737 ext.
 473.

-Information on the appropriate forms to complete for accomodations can be found on the Registrar's Academic Services page at www.jmls.edu/registrar.
+Information on the appropriate forms to complete for accomodations can be found on the Academic Services' (Registrar) page at www.jmls.edu/registrar.